aws-samples/amazon-managed-service-for-apache-flink-examples/python/Windowing/README.md

 3. Set the environment variable `IS_LOCAL=true`.
 You can do from the prompt or in the run profile of the IDE
 4. Run `main.py`

+If you forget the set the environment variable `IS_LOCAL=true` or forget to run `mvn package` the application fails on start.

 > **Attention**: The application does not log or print anything.
 > If you do not see any output in the console, it does not mean the application is not running.